Disentangling Multiple Features in Video Sequences using Gaussian Processes in Variational Autoencoders: Experiments

-The results show that MGP-VAE\footnote{The code will be available online upon publication of this paper.}, even without using the geodesic loss function, outperforms the other models.
+The results show that MGP-VAE \footnote{\href{https://github.com/SUTDBrainLab/MGP-VAE}{https://github.com/SUTDBrainLab/MGP-VAE}}, even without using the geodesic loss function, outperforms the other models.
 Using the geodesic loss functions further lowers MSE and BCE.
-DDPAE, a state-of-the-art model, achieves comparable results, although we note that we had to train the model considerably longer on the Coloured dSprites and Sprites datasets as compared to Moving MNIST to get the same performance.
+DDPAE, a state-of-the-art model in video disentanglement, achieves comparable results, although we note that we had to train the model considerably longer on the Coloured dSprites and Sprites datasets as compared to Moving MNIST to get the same performance.

-Using the geodesic loss function during training also leads to qualitatively better results.
-As we are ensuring that each prediction gets updated such that it lies on the data manifold, we are able to produce more well-formed images.
-In figures \ref{last1}, \ref{last2} and \ref{last3}, we select sequences with large MSE and BCE losses, where the predicted point generates an image frame which can differ considerably from the actual image frame when the normal loss function is used.
-The results show that this is rectified when we use the geodesic loss function.
-(In each of these figures, the top row depicts the original video and the bottom row depicts the video with the predicted last frame.)
+Using the geodesic loss function during the training of the prediction network also leads to qualitatively better results.
+Figure \ref{qual} below shows that in a sequence with large MSE and BCE losses, the predicted point can generate an image frame which differs considerably from the actual image frame when the normal loss function is used.
+This is rectified with the geodesic loss function.